Special Educational Needs and Disability Report 2020/2021

 Transition to future settings begins in year 9 with a transition plan for each student; this is discussed at each EHCP annual review.
 Students are offered the opportunity to investigate different settings from post 16 onwards with consultation with parents and other professionals.
 Regular visits to a new setting can be arranged in the summer term, this includes new students joining Churchill Park Academy for the first time.

-The school works closely with the College of West Anglia to ensure a smooth transition for those pupils moving on to further education.
+The school works closely with the College of West Anglia, other regional colleges and Sixth Forms and Day Services post 19, to ensure a smooth transition for those pupils moving on to further education.

 "What's Next?" coffee mornings are held to showcase the possible provisions available in the area.